3 January 2020Add to My Folder

 Games appeal to most young people and are something that they can relate to from school and wider experience.
 The activities described here use this theme as a vehicle to extend confidence and capability in problem solving.

-With the renewed interest in ‘linked learning’, teachers are being encouraged to pursue mathematics, both ‘for its own sake’ and across other subject areas of the curriculum.
 Some of the questions raised in this article are the type that might be asked in real situations – in PE lessons, for example.
 Wherever possible, ‘contrived problems’ should be realistic and plausible, otherwise the subject is at risk of being seen as irrelevant to everyday concerns.

 Scholastic Resource Bank: Primary - join today!